 Healthcare workers are rallying to defend public hospitals

-Symbolic funerals, moments of silence, declarations of love… In recent years, as public hospitals have faced cutbacks, many healthcare workers have turned to creative forms of protest that focus on death and love.
-It is a way of reminding people that healthcare is not a commodity but a pillar of society.
+Symbolic funerals, moments of silence, declarations of love… In recent years, in the face of the erosion of the public hospital system, many healthcare workers have turned to creative forms of protest that focus on death and love.
+It is a way of reminding us that healthcare is not a commodity but a pillar of society.

 Ludivine Perray-Redslob, EM Lyon Business School; Agathe Morinière, University of Montpellier and Nathalie Clavijo, TBS Education

-Last January, the emergency room staff at the Rennes Hospital (Ille-et-Vilaine) went on strike following the deaths of two patients who were waiting on stretchers.
-In Aix-en-Provence (Bouches-du-Rhône), that same month, a patient waiting for a spot in the emergency room died before she could be treated.
-On January 8, 2026, Health Minister Stéphanie Rist, for her part, reported “tension in all emergency departments.”
-All these events highlight the urgency of the problem.
+Last January, the emergency department at the Rennes Hospital (Ille-et-Vilaine) went on strike following the deaths of two patients who were waiting on stretchers.
+In Aix-en-Provence (Bouches-du-Rhône), that same month, a patient waiting for a spot in the emergency department died before she could be treated.
+On January 8, 2026, Health Minister Stéphanie Rist, for her part, reported “strain in all emergency departments.”
+All these events illustrate the urgency of the problem.

-However, since 2019, in response to these recurring situations, two groups of healthcare workers—the Collectif Inter-Urgences and the Collectif Inter-Hôpitaux—have been drawing attention to the human cost of these profit-driven healthcare policies by taking to the streets and social media.
+However, since 2019, in response to these recurring situations, two groups of healthcare workers—the Collectif Inter-Urgences and the Collectif Inter-Hôpitaux—have been raising awareness about the human cost of these profit-driven healthcare policies by taking to the streets and social media.

-Over the course of four years, we conducted research on these two collectives and collected texts, songs, music videos, photographs, videos, and drawings—either created by the healthcare workers themselves or shared by these collectives on social media.
+We conducted a four-year study of these two collectives and collected texts, songs, music videos, photographs, videos, and drawings—either created by the healthcare workers themselves or shared by these collectives on social media.
 In their demands, healthcare workers use death and love as political languages to examine our collective relationship to care, public service, and solidarity.

 "Symbolically 'killing off' the hospital' to raise awareness"

 Death also serves as a reminder of a simple truth that accounting logic tends to obscure: hospitals are a vital part of our infrastructure.
-We all depend on them, sooner or later.
-In this sense, death is not merely an end; it becomes a political language that speaks to the urgent need for action.
+We all depend on them at one time or another.
+In this sense, death is not merely an end; it becomes a political language that conveys the urgency of taking action.

 Highlighting the vulnerability of healthcare workers